Tractor configuration

 In aviation, a tractor configuration is a propeller-driven fixed-wing aircraft with its engine mounted with the propeller in front, so that the aircraft is "pulled" through the air.
 This is the usual configuration; the pusher configuration places the airscrew behind, and "pushes" the aircraft forward.
 Through common usage, the word "propeller" has come to mean any airscrew, whether it pulls or pushes the aircraft.

 In the early years of powered aviation both tractor and pusher designs were common.
 However, by the midpoint of the First World War, interest in pushers declined and the tractor configuration dominated.
 Today, propeller-driven aircraft are assumed to be tractors unless stated otherwise.

 Origins

 The first successful airplanes to have a "tractor" configuration were the 1907 Santos-Dumont Demoiselle and Blériot VII.

 The first biplane airplane to have a "tractor" configuration was the Goupy No.2 (first flight on 11 March 1909) designed by Mario Calderara and financed by Ambroise Goupy at the French firm Blériot Aéronautique.
 It was the fastest airplane when it was made.
 At that time a distinction was made between a propeller ("pushes the machine", akin to a ship's propeller) and a tractor-[air]screw ("pulls the machine through the air").
-The Royal Flying Corps called the tractors "Bleriot type" after Louis Bleriot, and pushers "Farman type".
+The Royal Flying Corps called the tractors "Bleriot type" after Louis Blériot, and pushers "Farman type".